By Dr. A.J. Drenth

 With that said, some folks will tend to gravitate more toward one system versus the other.
 Perhaps the strongest predictor is the extent to which the personality type descriptions “ring true” in one system versus the other.

-Because Extraverted Intuition (Ne) is an open and explorative function, “NP” types may fail to feel a strong loyalty toward either system, perhaps seeing both taxonomies as having strengths and weaknesses.
+Because Extraverted Intuition (Ne) is an open and explorative function, “NP” types may fail to feel a strong loyalty toward either system, perhaps seeing both taxonomies as having their own strengths and weaknesses.
 In fact, many NPs will use labels from both systems to describe themselves (e.g., INFP 4w5).